Learning to quickly adapt to the threat of climate change

 Dr. Barb Thomas is leading the project, which is called Resilient Forests: climate, pests and policy – genomic applications.

-To learn more, listen to the full-length interview on the Innovation Anthology podcast with Cheryl Croucher, sponsored by Alberta Innovates.
+To learn more, visit Innovation Anthology, hosted by Cheryl Croucher, sponsored by Alberta Innovates.